From the Alembic home page:

 - Face Sets

-- Exports the material names per face.
+Exports the material names per face.
 The material data is not exported but only material names.

-- Use Subdivision Schema
+- Use Schema

-- Writes polygonal meshes using the “SubD” Alembic schema, rather than the “PolyMesh” schema.
-This tells the program opening the file to apply its form of a non-destructive subdivision.
+Writes polygonal meshes using the “SubD” Alembic schema, rather than the “PolyMesh” schema.
+This sets an import option for the program, with which the file is opened, to apply its form of a non-destructive subdivision.

-- Triangulates the mesh before writing to Alembic.
-For more detail on the specific option see the Triangulate Modifier.
+Triangulates the mesh before writing to Alembic.
+For more detail on the specific option see the Triangulate modifier.

 Alembic has no support for Particle Systems, in the same way that it does not support armatures.
 Hair is exported as animated zero-width curves.
 Particles are exported as animated points.